Sunday, December 31, 2023

 This is not a wedding photo.
 Let's call it primitive Photoshop.

 The veil and the Brunswick tiara were added to the postcard after the wedding.
-This postcard was published before the marriage.
-In my collection are several examples of fake wedding photos with the veils added.
+The original postcard was published at the time of the engagement.
+I have several royal postcards in my collection of fake wedding photos with the veils added.

 This is the real image.